phresher/OpenFOAM_Tutorials_Plus/README.md

   The simplified version of the original cavitatingBullet case.
 The initialization process using potentialFoam is removed in this version to show the basic usage of interPhaseChangeFoam.

+* **mpiTest**

+  Parallel test for clusters using slurm job management tool.
+It can also be used on other platforms i.e. workstation after small modification.
+The case is based on damBreak4PhasesFine with multiphaseEulerFoam.

 * **programmingTutorials**

   Basic tutorials to show how to programme within the framework of OpenFOAM.
 Refer to the README file within the folder.